shivam-dubey-1/data-on-eks/website/docs/gen-ai/inference/vLLM-rayserve.md

  - **RAY_GRAFANA_HOST** defines the internal Kubernetes service URL for Grafana.
 The Ray head pod uses this for backend health checks and communication within the cluster.
  - **RAY_PROMETHEUS_HOST** specifies the internal Kubernetes service URL for Prometheus, allowing Ray to query metrics when needed.

-See [Configuring and Managing Ray Dashboard](https://docs.ray.io/en/latest/cluster/configure-manage-dashboard.html) for more details about these environment variables.

 **Access Prometheus Web UI**

 ```bash